manitbaser/CoviFight/README.md

 CoviFight showcases how the integration of Bluetooth with Social Networking Analysis makes contact tracing highly effective and the world can come to a working state of normalcy as early as possible.

 The virus has affected humanity in various ways, be it our economy, our freedom of movement, and the loss of loved ones.
 Then how do we live on, comfortably, and safely with this virus around?
 Even after the lockdown is over, there is a massive possibility that traces of the virus will remain, and it can spread again.
 We wanted to bring people back their mobility and keep them safe at the same time.
-We wanted people to know about their status while they leave their houses
+We wanted people to know about their status while they leave their houses.

 ![](Images/pic1.png)

-Solution Brief Overview:
+# Solution Brief Overview:

 CoviFight is not just a contact tracing application.
 It is a 3-tier solution which:-